Is it, like, ritual sex? 🚫 No.

 17. Bring something comfy to sit on.

 If you do choose to attend a day-long meditation, be aware that you will be sitting on the floor all day long.
-It would be wise to bring along a meditation cushion, a yoga block or two, and maybe a blanket or sheepskin to sit up on.
+It would be wise to bring along a meditation cushion, a yoga block or two, and maybe a blanket to sit up on.
 See point #13 for more on preparing your body for the challenge.
 A yoga mat never hurt either! 😊

 18. The effects of a White Tantric practice are said to equal a full year of individual meditation practice.